Reservoir RSL began in 1959 in the garage of a residence in Gilbert Road.

 Our history is a relatively short one; however it is not lacking in the sheer guts, determination and forward thinking of our founding members.

-In the words of the Presidents’ address at the 251 Spring Street opening ceremony:
+In the words of the Presidents’ address at the opening ceremony:

 “Without the great support of the members over the last few years we would not have made the grade.
 We have here the strongest band of men I have known.
 It is pleasing to reflect that out of all of this we have such a wonderful bond of friendship existing within our club.
 I am sure it will continue in the years to come”.

-As identified and predicted in 1972, the need for the provision of Welfare assistance in the district increases each year.
+Since 1972, as foreseen, the need for Welfare in the district increases each year.

-We continue to strive in our business activities in order to fulfil the RSL ethos.
+We continue to strive in our business activities to fulfil the RSL ethos.

 And yes, the bond of friendship certainly still exists in Reservoir!

-A membership base made up of Service, Affiliate, and Social and Community members.
+We have a large membership base made up of Service, Affiliate, and Social members.

-Members have many benefits including discounted beverages, the use of a private bar with Sky & Fox Sport channels and snooker tables.
+Members have many benefits including RSL Rewards membership, reciprocal rights, discounted beverages, the use of a private bar with sky channel and snooker tables.

 There are many groups affiliated with the Sub-Branch.

-Members can join the Seniors/Anglers/Snooker/Mini Pool/Indoor Bowls/War Widows & Legacy.
+Members can join the Lawn Bowls/Anglers/Snooker/Mini Pool/& Legacy.

-Every Saturday night our patrons enjoy a live band following dinner in the Dunlop room.
-No cover charge.
+Every Saturday night our patrons enjoy live dinner music from 6.30-9.30 in the bistro.

-On the last Wednesday of every month we present Morning Melodies with Brendan Scott, Dave Allen or Kim Montalto.
+On the last Wednesday of every month we present Morning Melodies with various popular entertainers.
 Entertainment, morning tea and 2-course lunch for only $15!

 Live entertainment each week: Friday and Saturday night and Sunday afternoon.

-Our friendly staff awaits your patronage and membership.
+Our friendly staff await your patronage and membership.

 Do pay us a visit and enjoy our facilities.